Spreadsheet Models for Managers

 There are a variety of debugging tools in the VBA editor.
 If you plan to write more macros, it would be a good idea to learn about them.
 Using on line help, find the Debug tool bar for the VBA editor, and experiment.

-If you find yourself managing people who are to write or maintain VBA macros, you might need ways to evaluate their technical competence.
-Assessing their abilities with respect to debugging and debugging tools is a good way to do this, because it's a useful way to identify people with real experience writing macros.
-So even if you don't plan to become a macro expert yourself, expertise in the debugging environment can be useful in managing, evaluating and hiring people who do.
+If you find yourself managing people who are to write or maintain VBA macros, you might need ways of evaluating their technical competence.
+Assessing their abilities with respect to debugging and debugging tools is a good way to do this, because it helps identify people with real experience writing macros.
+So even if you don’t plan to become a macro expert yourself, expertise in the debugging environment can be useful in managing, evaluating and hiring people who do.